About the Symposium

 National Taiwan University

-Workshops / Roundtables
+Workshops / Roundtable / Panels

 Beyond the Tools: Navigating the Human Tensions of Pedagogy and Assessment in a Digital World